proglang/jgs/README.md

       public int test(int var1, int var2) { … }
       ```

       Note: the `@ParameterSecurity` annotation can be used only on methods and constructors.
 If the annotation is not present at a method declaration, the count of the parameters and the count of the given *security levels* are not equals or the array contains an invalid level, this results in an error message.
-Also, if the method doesn't accept arguments use an empty array, otherwise an error occurs.
+Also, if the method does not accept arguments use an empty array, otherwise an error occurs.

     2. return *security level*:
     to specify the return *security level*, i.e. the level of the returned value of the method, the annotation `@ReturnSecurity` in the class [`Annotations`][AnnotationsClass] can be used.
-The analysis will check whether the calculated return *security level* is weaker or equals than the expected level.
+The analysis will check whether the calculated return *security level* is weaker or if it equals the expected level.
-    The value of this annotation has to be a concrete *security level* which is specified by the method `SootSecurityLevel#getOrderedSecurityLevels()` or if the method has no return value, then the value of this annotation should be the void return *security level* ('void').
+    The value of this annotation has to be a concrete *security level* which is specified by the method `SootSecurityLevel#getOrderedSecurityLevels()` or if the method has no return value, the value of this annotation should be the void return *security level* ('void').

       ```java